jescalan/roots/contributing.md

 Please also ensure that any new lines you add are _fully covered_ by tests.
 Of course, this does not mean there will be no bugs, but it certainly makes it less likely.
 To test the code coverage, you can run `npm run coverage`.

+Since roots integrates directly with the browser for reloading and errors, we use selenium to test these pieces of functionality.
+While quite powerful, unfortunately installing and working with selenium is really a pain.
+Below are a couple tips for getting selenium running correctly on osx.

+- Make sure you have v2.9 of chromedriver installed, 2.10 is bugged
+- Make sure chromedriver in in your path (aka accessible from the command line)
+- If chromedriver isn't working for you right after installing, try restarting

 ### Code Style

 To keep a consistant coding style in the project, we're going with [Felix's Node.js Style Guide](http://nodeguide.com/style.html) for JS and [Polar Mobile's guide](https://github.com/polarmobile/coffeescript-style-guide) for CoffeeScript, but it should be noted that much of this project uses under_scores rather than camelCase for naming.
 Both of these are pretty standard guides.
 For documenting in the code, we're using [JSDoc](http://usejsdoc.org/).